To find out more about the REA examination, please click on the links below:

 Appeal for Review of REA Examination Results

-Candidates who wish to appeal for the review of your REA examination result must submit the appeal to CEA's appointed examination administrator using the prescribed forms provided within 5 working days from the date of the notification of examination result.
+Candidates who wish to appeal for the review of your REA examination result must submit the appeal to CEA's appointed examination administrator using the prescribed form within 5 working days from the date of the notification of examination result.
 For each appeal submitted, candidates must pay a non-refundable fee of $64.20 (inclusive of GST).
 The fee is to cover the costs of reviewing the marking of the answer scripts and re-checking of the awarded marks.
 The final result of the appeal is based on the outcome of the review.

-Candidates will be informed in writing of the outcome of the appeal within 14 working days after the appeal closing date or longer if the number of appeals is high.
+Candidates will be informed in writing of the outcome of the appeal about 14 working days after the appeal closing date or longer if the number of appeals is high.
 Candidates will not be shown their answer scripts as part of the appeal process.

 Validity of REA Examination Results